 Important Things To Know About Polyamorous Dating

 Polyamory is officially defined as "the state or practice of having more than one open romantic relationship at a time."
-Although this form of dating is somewhat unconventional and unorthodox, many people engage in this type of relationship.
-However, polyamorous dating is very different from exclusive dating and comes with its factors and potential pitfalls.
-Individuals in polyamorous relationships or considering entering into polyamorous relationships should be aware of some very important things.
+It is the opposite of the monogamy definition which is the practice of having a relationship with only one partner.
+Although this form of dating is somewhat unconventional and unorthodox, many people engage in these types of open relationships.
+However, polyamorous dating (or poly dating) is very different from exclusive dating and comes with its factors and potential pitfalls.
+Polyamorous people in polyamorous relationships or considering entering into polyamorous relationships should be aware of some very important things.

 The Reason For Polyamorous Dating Matters

-Many people willfully enter polyamorous relationships for various reasons.
-Some people chose this version of dating out of curiosity.
-Other people engage in polyamory for other reasons such as sexual gratification, personal satisfaction, etc. While consensual adults are more than within their rights to enter into whichever relationships they so choose, those who partake in polyamory for the wrong reasons are unlikely to fare well.
+Many people willfully enter polyamorous relationships and engage in polyamory dating for various reasons.
+Some people choose an open relationship out of curiosity.
+Other people engage in polyamory for other reasons such as sexual gratification, personal satisfaction, etc. While consensual adults are more than within their rights to enter into whichever relationships they so choose, those who partake in polyamory and non monogamous dating for the wrong reasons are unlikely to fare well.

 For instance, one of the worst reasons to engage in polyamorous dating is for the sake of attempting to heal a relationship by bringing in more people.
-Sadly, some people enter into these type of relationships for that reason and, suffice it to say, it rarely ends well.
+One may feel dissatisfied with a primary partner, and so they wish to start casual dating to fix their current relationship.
+Sadly, some people enter into these types of relationships for that reason and, suffice it to say, it rarely ends well.

 If a current relationship is in peril, that is an indicator of an already existing problem.
 Before any relationship can be healed, the root of the problem must be addressed and dealt with.
-Simply bringing in a new person or new people is highly unlikely to solve the problem.
+Simply bringing in a new person or new people to create poly relationships is highly unlikely to solve the problem.
 Each person in the relationship should be on the same page and ensure that polyamory is not being used as an avenue of avoidance.
 One of the greatest equalizers between both monogamous and polyamorous relationships is that communication and handling issues as they arise matters and will greatly determine whether or not the connection lasts and succeeds.
+Serious relationships take work to transition from monogamous to non monogamous relationships.

 Jealousy And Polyamory Do Not Mix…At All